 At time of writing, there are 154 champions in League of Legends.
 Instead of overwhelming newcomers, Wild Rift slims this down to a more manageable 58.
 All champions can be acquired for free through quests, leveling up and redeeming Blue Motes, Wild Rift’s free currency.
 Players can also pay for Wild Cores, which is the game’s premium currency.
 Wild Cores allow players to purchase champions, champion skins, ward skins, emotes and profile icons.
 Since champions are relatively balanced and awarded frequently, Wild Rift steers clear of pay-to-win territory.
 However, where Wild Rift ventures into dubious territory is with its skins.

-Skins and champions in League are awarded through random chest drops for leveling up and by purchasing them directly.
+Skins and champions in League are awarded through random chest drops for leveling up and by purchasing them directly; there are some great places to purchase builds online, with Senna probuilds being some of the best.
 Players who have spent time in League, will then naturally accrue a cache of both.
 Even though players are able to link their PC and Wild Rift accounts, these skins and characters do not cross over.
 Instead of being rewarded for their faithfulness, players are instead asked to shell out money for the exact same skins.
 In fact, as someone who has been playing for about three years, I received no bonus for linking my accounts.
 For context, three years is considered relatively new for the League community, so older fans will feel even more disappointed.
 While by no means a deal breaker, this money-grubbing tactic is an unfortunate blemish on an otherwise beautifully presented package.

 Same Old Blood Rush, With a New Touch